 “Right.
 Me too.”
 Hammerman was all business again.
 “You check the window.
 I’ll slide around back.”

 Peering over the sill, he could see a faint blue light in the room.
-He couldn’t make out any details, but saw it move, in the direction of the desk.
+He couldn’t make out details, but saw it move, toward the desk.

-Phillips let himself down silently from the stool, took a few silent paces away from the window, then crouched down and brought the walkie talkie to his lips.
+Phillips stepped down silently from the stool, took a few silent paces away from the window, then crouched down and brought the walkie-talkie to his lips.
 “Mike.
 He’s in there.
 Are you in position?”

 “Ten-four, boss” came the reply.
 “We’re ready for the punk this time.”

 Rather than a wild rush, tonight they would sneak up on their intruder, get him coming out.
 Hammerman was at the back door; Phillips covering the front.
 This was no time for heroics.
 Just wait; he had to come out of there.

 After ten minutes, Phillips checked his scanner.
 The blue lines were normal again; the alert light was off.
 He moved back toward the stool, then eased up on it.
 The blue light was gone.